-Reference to National Health & Wellbeing Outcome: None
+Reference to National Health & None

+Wellbeing Outcome:

 Personnel: None

+OTTIOIAL

 Carers: None

+·

 Provider Organisations: None

 Equalities: None

 Fairer Scotland Compliance: None

-Financial: These are the Audited Annual Accounts of the IJB for 2020/21.
+Financial: These are the Audited Annual Accounts of the IJB 2020/21. for

-Legal: IJB's are specified in legislation as 'section 106' bodies under the terms of the Local Government Scotland Act 1973, and consequently are expected to prepare their financial statements in compliance with the Code of Practice on accounting for Local Authorities in the United Kingdom.
-The following audited annual accounts comply with the code.
+Legal: IJB's are specified in legislation as 'section 106' bo under the terms of the Local Government Scotland 1973, and consequently are expected to prepare the financial statements in compliance with the Code of Practice on accounting for Local Authorities in the United Kingdom.
+The following audited annual accounts comply with the code. l Act neir

+Facus amia lunus att None

-Economic Impact: None
+Economic Impact: None.

-Sustainability: None
+Sustainability: None.

-Sustainable Procurement and Article 19: None
+Sustainable Procurement and Article 19: None.

-Risk Implications: The Annual Accounts identify the usable funds held in reserve to manage unanticipated pressures from year to year.
+Risk Implications: The Annual Accounts identify the usable funds held d in

+Mok implications. reserve to manage unanticipated pressures from year.

 Implications for Glasgow City Council: Accounts are consolidated in the group accounts.

 Implications for NHS Greater Glasgow & Clyde: Accounts are consolidated in the group accounts.

+Direction Required to Council, H ealth Board or Both

+Direction to: eath Board of Both

+No Direction Required

+2. Glasgow City Council \boxtimes

+3. NHS Greater Glasgow & Clyde

+4. Glasgow City Council and NHS Greater Glasgow & Clyde

-1. Introduction
+1. Purpose of Report

-1.1.
+- 1.1.
 In line with the Local Authority Accounts (Scotland) Regulations 2014, the IJB considered the unaudited Annual Accounts for 2020-21 at its meeting of 23 June 2021.
-These accounts were subsequently submitted for audit to the IJB's external auditors, Audit Scotland.
+These accounts were subsequently submitted for audit to the IJB's external auditors, Audit Scotland. - 1.2.
+This audit has now been completed and the attached Annual Accounts amended to reflect the findings of the audit.
+These accounts were considered by the IJB Finance, Audit and Scrutiny Committee on 8 September 2021 and approved for remit to the IJB for signature.